siddhartpurohit/c130-data-cleaning-/README.md

 # c130-data-cleaning-
-In this project we have cleaned the non needed data from the csv file
+In this project i have cleaned the non needed data from the csv file